-The Contractor may delay payment of a Subcontractor or Non-Contracted Provider for up to sixty (60) calendar days following the date of receipt of the claims by the Contractor in the event that a Third Party Resource is identified from which the Subcontractor or Non-Contracted Provider is obligated to collect payment.
-If payment is made by the third party directly to a Subcontractor or Non-Contracted Provider within sixty (60) calendar days following the date of service, the Contractor may pay the Subcontractor or Non-Contracted Provider only the amount, if any, by which the allowable claim exceeds the amount of the Third Party Liability.
-If payment is not made by the third party within such sixty (60) calendar day period, the Contractor must pay the Subcontractor or Non-Contracted Provider and obtain a refund of any subsequent payments made by the third party.
-The Contractor may not withhold payment from a Subcontractor or Non-Contracted Provider for services provided to a Member due to the existence of Third Party Resources, because the liability of a Third Party Resource cannot be determined, or because payment will not be available within sixty (60) calendar days.
+The Contractor may delay payment of a Subcontractor or Out-of-network Provider for up to sixty (60) calendar days following the date of receipt of the claims by the Contractor in the event that a Third Party Resource is identified from which the Subcontractor or Out-of-network Provider is obligated to collect payment.
+If payment is made by the third party directly to a Subcontractor or Out-of-network Provider within sixty (60) calendar days following the date of service, the Contractor may pay the Subcontractor or Out-of-network Provider only the amount, if any, by which the allowable claim exceeds the amount of the Third Party Liability.
+If payment is not made by the third party within such sixty (60) calendar day period, the Contractor must pay the Subcontractor or Out-of-network Provider and obtain a refund of any subsequent payments made by the third party.
+The Contractor may not withhold payment from a Subcontractor or Out-of-network Provider for services provided to a Member due to the existence of Third Party Resources, because the liability of a Third Party Resource cannot be determined, or because payment will not be available within sixty (60) calendar days.

 The exception to the sixty (60) calendar day delayed payment rule is for prescribed drugs which are paid pursuant to an approved waiver described in 42 C.F.R. § 433.139(b)(2)(i) and for medical services provided to pregnant women and children as specified in 42 C.F.R. § 433.139 (b)(2)(ii) and (3).
-These services must be paid to the Subcontractor or Non-Contracted Provider and the Contractor must pursue recovery from the liable Third Party Resource.
+These services must be paid to the Subcontractor or Out-of-network Provider and the Contractor must pursue recovery from the liable Third Party Resource.